MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Current agreements where amount is not stated will be depicted as agreements with variable amount.

-:star: **Recommendation:** We recommend you to update/create agreements with amount if its known in practice.
+:star: **Recommendation:** We recommend you to update/create agreements with amount if it's known in practice.

 ⚙️ Tech: API endpoint: `POST /api/providers/{providerId}/agreements` or `PATCH /api/providers/{providerId}/agreements/{agreementId}` Parameter `amount`